Description

 The GetVelocityAtPoint

 method retrieves the velocity of a collider at a specified point in world coordinates.
-This can be useful for determining how fast a particular part of a collider is moving, which is especially relevant in dynamic physics simulations.
+This can be useful for determining how fast a particular point on a collider is moving, which is especially relevant in physics simulations where interactions depend on the velocity of contact points.

 Usage